ohorace/Previous-Projects/README.md

 * *__Misc > QMC:__* this performs the Quinne-McCluskey operation.
 I started this project in my spare time after completing the Computer Organization course.
 I did not complete the implemenation of Quinne-McCluskey in this project.
 I was able to code all the way to grouping the rows that have the same number of '1's together.
 I have yet to actually derive the expressions from these groupings.
 However, this is included just to show work that I have done on my own time.
    * Tester (Tester Class)
    * QMC

+**Outreach** During my sophomore year in college I volunteered with the program Google Rise and worked with a coordinator at Georgia Tech.
+During this time, some students and I tutored minority high school students in Computer Science in an attempt to increase AP Computer Science test stores.
+During this time, I made the worksheet found in this directory as a guide to break down the concept of classes.
+* Google Rise Tutorial Document